 Job Market Candidate

-Community International relations Religion Groups, Identities and Social Movements Violence, security and conflict
+Community International relations Refugees and migration Religion Groups, Identities and Social Movements Violence, security and conflict

 Areas of expertise

 Ishrat is a Commonwealth Scholar (2016) pursuing her DPhil in International Relations as a member of Linacre College.
-Her research explores dynamics of communal violence in the borderlands areas focusing on the Bangladesh-Myanmar border.
-She is particularly interested in the conflict/peace nexus among the Buddhist and Muslim population in South Asia.
+Her research explores dynamics of communal violence in borderlands focusing on the Bangladesh-Myanmar border.
+She is particularly interested in the conflict/peace nexus between ethno-religious groups in South Asia.

 She received her BA and MA degree in Literature from University of Dhaka and a second MA in International Relations from the Australian National University (ANU), Canberra where she was an Endeavour scholar.
 She graduated with first-class honours from ANU in 2013 and wrote an award-winning thesis on Burmese foreign policy restructuring and its impact on Bangladesh-Myanmar relations.

 Bengali (Native speaker)